I Expect You to Die 2: The Spy and the Liar: Plot

-They enter a party hosted by Juniper and disguise themselves as a wine steward, managing to obtain the nuclear briefcase from Juniper.
-As the Agent receives intel for their next mission, they are gassed and wake up in a movie set, Juniper having kidnapped them.
-The Agent escapes from the movie set, and travels to Zoraxis HQ to stop them from launching the nuclear missiles.
-When they reach a catwalk above the silo, John Juniper sees them and tries to shoot them.
-However, the Agent deactivates the catwalk and holds onto the ledge, begging the player not to kill him.
-The Fabricator suddenly turns on the catwalk, causing John to be electrocuted and to fall into the silo.
-The Agent obtains the briefcase, and aborts the launch using the elevator's power supply.
-This causes the Agent to plummet to their death, but saving the world.
+They enter a party hosted by Juniper and disguise themselves as Gibson (John's butler), managing to obtain the nuclear briefcase from Juniper, while learning about where the heads of state are being held from a Zoraxis defector.
+As the Agent receives intel for their next mission, they are gassed and wake up in the headquarters from the tutorial.
+They discover that it is actually a movie set, Juniper having kidnapped them and using the Mimic Mask to impersonate their handler.
+The Agent escapes from the movie set with help from the Handler and travels to Zoraxis HQ to stop them from launching the nuclear missiles.
+When they reach a catwalk above the silo, Juniper sees them and tries to shoot them.
+However, the Agent deactivates the catwalk and Juniper holds onto the ledge, begging the player not to kill him if he tells them who Dr. Zor is, who appears and reminds John that he was "never running the show".
+The Fabricator suddenly speaks, and, by order of Zor, activates an electric countermeasure hidden in the mask, causing John to be electrocuted and fall to his apparent death.
+The Agent obtains the briefcase and aborts the launch using the elevator's power supply.
+This causes the Agent to plummet to their death while Zor destroys the building, but saving the world.

-Afterwards, the handler states that a body was never found, implying that the Agent may still be alive.
+Afterward, as the world governments take action against Zoraxis, the handler states to the board of directors that a body was never found in the ruins of Zoraxis HQ, implying that Agent Phoenix may still be alive.